souxls/Collections/README.md

 * [EasyOCR](https://github.com/JaidedAI/EasyOCR) - Ready-to-use OCR with 40+ languages supported including Chinese, Japanese, Korean and Thai
 * [oneflow](https://github.com/Oneflow-Inc/oneflow) - OneFlow is a performance-centered and open-source deep learning framework.
 * [datasets](https://github.com/unsplash/datasets) - 🎁 2,000,000+ Unsplash images made available for research and machine learning
 * [topicctl](https://github.com/segmentio/topicctl) - Tool for declarative management of Kafka topics
+* [xlearn](https://github.com/aksnzhy/xlearn) - High performance, easy-to-use, and scalable machine learning (ML) package, including linear model (LR), factorization machines (FM), and field-aware factorization machines (FFM) for Python and CLI interface.

 ### 微服务
 * [serverless](https://github.com/serverless/serverless) - Serverless Framework – Build web, mobile and IoT applications with serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions & more!
 * [openwhisk](https://github.com/apache/openwhisk) - Apache OpenWhisk is an open source serverless cloud platform.
 * [istio](https://github.com/istio/istio) - Connect, secure, control, and observe services.
 * [Kong](https://github.com/Kon) - Kong is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer (also known as an API Gateway or API Middleware).
 Made available as an open-source project in 2015, its core values are high performance and extensibility.
+* [zuul](https://github.com/Netflix/zuul) - Zuul is a gateway service that provides dynamic routing, monitoring, resiliency, security, and more.
+* [envoy](https://github.com/envoyproxy/envoy) - Cloud-native high-performance edge/middle/service proxy

 ### 安全
 * [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analys…